okeshawarz/prospectus/draft3.md

    in Seattle by Amazon or in the Bay Area by Google [@sisson2019].

    Local governments, the most directly involved in land and housing markets in the United States, also act at the urban scale.
+The state implements zoning restrictions, issues building permits, enacts rent controls, and other direct interventions into the built environment.
+We can consider local regulations governing residential and commercial real estate as a political equilibrium that is contested not only by the incumbent voting population, but various other agents and multiple scales (for example, financial institutions via the municipal bond market, detailed below).
+In the U.S. context, municipal financing is done primarily through property taxes, which gives urban governments strong incentives to promote growth in property values when faced with fiscal pressure [@stein2019].

 [to be completed later]